The art of living: Bern, the capital of leisure

 Peter Flamingo gives you that summer feeling

 Peter Flamingo means delicious drinks, an urban look and a comfortable atmosphere.
-On the Grosse Schanze, which is probably the largest roof terrace in Switzerland, this newly opened summer bar invites you to come and chill out in July and August.
+On the Grosse Schanze, which is probably the largest roof terrace in Switzerland, this newly opened summer bar invites you to come and chill out from June until September.